SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

 ## TO DO

 1) Add more languages for translating.
 In the [config_prefect.yaml](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_prefect.yaml) there is:
-  - the language list, to indicate the 10 languages tested so far
+  - the [language list](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_prefect.yaml#L90), to indicate the 10 languages tested so far
-  - the translate_additional_languages, to indicate the potential languages to be added in the language list and tested.
+  - the [translate_additional_languages](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_prefect.yaml#L101), to indicate the potential languages to be moved in the language list and tested.

 2) Test better the all-MiniLM-L6-v2 model if it is good for the classify API or choose the best synonym in the synonyms API.